DavideSirico/car_scanner/README.md

 # Car Scanner
-This project is made to collect, display and analyze information about your car.
+This project is made to collect, display and analyze information about your car and visualize them in a grafana dashboard.

 ## Requirements:
 - [OBD2 Scanner compatible with ELM327 Commands](https://www.amazon.it/dp/B071D8SYXN?ref=ppx_yo2ov_dt_b_fed_asin_title) - I suggest this scanner because is cheap enough but it's not a chinese copy of the real one.
-- [Raspberry pi zero 2w](https://www.amazon.it/dp/B09KLVX4RT?ref=ppx_yo2ov_dt_b_fed_asin_title) - Cheapest raspberry with wifi and bluetooth that draw little power
+- [Raspberry pi zero 2w](https://www.amazon.it/dp/B09KLVX4RT?ref=ppx_yo2ov_dt_b_fed_asin_title) - Cheapest raspberry with wifi and bluetooth that draws little power
 - [microSD]() - I reccomend an A1 card like this
 - [DC converter from 12/24V to 5V 3A] - (https://www.amazon.it/dp/B0CHJN3J2Y?ref=ppx_yo2ov_dt_b_fed_asin_title)
 - Switch/Button - A normal switch or button to power on or off the raspberry (u can configure if let always on or turn it on manually)